dmarkwat/apache-druid-k8s/README.md

 - druid exporter name and digest

 There should hopefully be enough context or comments inline to aid with the values these should be set to.
-And bear in mind this is only a few of the required elements; things like JVM tuning, etc. can be found in various `jvm.config` or other files.
+And bear in mind this is only a few of the required elements; things like JVM tuning, etc. can be found in various `jvm.config` or other files and will be required for expert or production-grade tuning.

 Lastly, don't forget the IAM bindings.
 While the `SqlInstance` and `StorageBucket`s are all in here, the IAM configurations are not!